Koli people

-The Koli are an agriculturist caste of India, mostly found in Gujarat.
-At the beginning of the 20th century, the Koli caste was recognised as a criminal tribe under Criminal Tribes Act by British Indian government.
-Because of their anti-social activities but during World War I, Kolis were recognised as a martial caste by British Indian Empire.
+The Koli people are an agriculturist caste of India, mostly found in Gujarat and Himachal Pradesh.
+At the beginning of the 20th century, the Koli caste was recognised as a criminal tribe under Criminal Tribes Act by British Indian government because of their anti-social activities; but during World War I, Kolis were recognised as a martial caste by British Indian Empire.
 Kolis of Gujarat were well-known pirates of Arabian Sea.

-The Koli caste forms the largest caste cluster in Gujarat and Himachal Pradesh, comprising 24% and 30% of the total population in those states, respectively.
+The Kolis form the largest caste cluster in Gujarat comprising 24% of the total population in the states.